ankaAR/bestiario5e/_creatures/assassin.md

 ***Multiataque.*** The assassin makes two shortsword attacks.

-***Shortsword.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+***Shortsword.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (1d6 + 3) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.

 ***Light Crossbow.*** Ranged Weapon Attack: +6 to hit, range 80/320 pies, un objetivo.
 Impacto: 7 (1d8 + 3) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.